unraid/docs/docs/unraid-os/manual/security/secure-webgui-ssl.md

 | **wan-ip** | This is your internet-facing IP address with dots changed to dashes (example 136-26-144-139) |
 | **hash** | This is a random 40 character hex string (160 bits) uniquely assigned to your server when a certificate is first issued |

-## How to access the Unraid server webGUI on your LAN
+## How to access the Unraid server WebGUI on your LAN

 ### HTTP-only